clux/facemaulers/npcs/felgolos.md

 can't return, scoping out the place, trying to send messages every now and then. he has a divination blocker (a ring casting mindblank?)

+Hatched a plan with Diana (who has mindblank) in waterdeep.
+Critical that party do not know where he is.

 ### Maybe Future
 He needs to be gone for a while.
 Maybe send a message to the players about `conflicts of divinity, chapter 5`